JeremiahKaren/35percent.github.io/_posts/2018-10-06-ruby-triangle-goes-to-committee.md

 Ojectors also believe that developers and Southwark are getting ahead of themselves.
 The opportunity areea (and accompanying area action plan) has not completed its own progress through the planning system; a public inquiry that examines the Opportunity Area's merits and competing development claims on the land is not due to be heard until the new year.

-The 35% Campaign is always pleased to see a development that offers more afffordable and social rented housing than the local plan requires.
-Where more affordable housing is required, 50% under the emerging, draft London Plan, that should be delivered (the late review mechanism Southwark propose is an inadequate substitute).
+The 35% Campaign is always pleased to see a development that offers more affordable and social rented housing than the local plan stipulates, but where more affordable housing is required, 50% under the emerging, draft London Plan, that should be delivered (the late review mechanism Southwark propose is an inadequate substitute).

 Closer inspection raises some other concerns.